d-plaindoux/contrail/README.md

 In this approach  we call network a set  of connected components which cooperate in  order to solve a  given problem.
-Such problem  can be a simple one  like data  transformation, interceptors, ciphered  data or complex like service based layer..
+Such problem  can be a simple one  like data  transformation, interceptors, ciphered  data or complex like service based layer.

-For his  purpose each  component provides an  upstream/downstream data management.
+For this  purpose each component provides  an upstream/downstream data management.
 From  this simple  design component patterns  are provided
 like: